Developmental Editing by Scott Norton: A Review

 What is developmental editing exactly?

-Developmental editing for fiction is a different ball game entirely.
+As an aside, developmental editing for fiction is quite different, with some common ground.
 In fiction texts, issues like plot development, characterisation, points of view, and worldbuilding often need work.
-This blog post only covers non-fiction.
-If you are interested in fiction developmental editing, check out the courses offered by Sophie Playle or Jennifer Lawler.
+But the guiding principle of being an advocate for the reader is the same.
+This blog post mostly covers nonfiction.
+If you are interested in training in fiction developmental editing, check out the courses offered by Sophie Playle or Jennifer Lawler.

 Resources for developmental editing

-Resources on developmental editing for non-fiction are few and far between.
-The University of Chicago has a programme.
-Editors with an academic research background have often learnt on the job, developing the skills they used as peer reviewers and PhD supervisors.
+Resources on developmental editing for nonfiction are few and far between.
+The University of Chicago has a programme, which I highly recommend.
+Editors with an academic research background have often learnt on the job, developing the skills they used as peer reviewers and PhD supervisors—and adding new skills more easy to acquire in managing editor or acquisitions editor roles.
 Most developmental editors are not subject experts, although some subject knowledge is a great benefit.
-There is no single method of working: some developmental editors simply work their magic using intuition and comment boxes alone.
-For everyone else, Scott Norton’s book is an incredibly important resource, as it sets out clear procedures you can follow.
+And there is no single method of working: some developmental editors simply work their magic using intuition and comment boxes alone.
+For everyone else, Scott Norton’s book is an incredibly important resource, as it sets out clear procedures you can follow, although they do need some adapting for academic developmental editing, as Norton's training and corpus appears to be focused on trade nonfiction.

 Two kinds of developmental editing

-Finally, it’s worth mentioning that there are two ‘kinds’ of developmental editing.
-A phase of making notes and reviewing a manuscript, so as to write a detailed editorial report on ‘what needs to be done’.
-Chapters one to six cover this, ending with a how to draft a ‘blueprint’ of the reorganised book.
+Finally, it’s worth mentioning that there are two varieties of developmental editing.
+The first phase is an assessing and critiquing phase, where the editor reads a manuscript once or twice, then makes notes annd constructs a detailed editorial report on what needs to be done.
+Chapters one to six cover this, ending with a how to draft a "blueprint" of the reorganised book, which Norton refers to as the author memo.

 Let’s take a look at the chapter themes in turn…